Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Results

 In the bearing load prediction task, we evaluated the performance of our proposed HTGNN model against several baseline methods using two key metrics: Normalized Root Mean Squared Error (NRMSE) and Mean Absolute Percentage Error (MAPE).
 The results, presented in Tab.~\ref{tab:bearing_result_nrmse} and Tab.~\ref{tab:bearing_result_mape}, show that model performance varies across different rotational speeds and load types.
 In the following, we present a detailed analysis of these results that reveals several key insights into the strengths and weaknesses of the baseline methods, their performance compared to the proposed HTGNN model, as well as the factors influencing their performance.

 \textbf{Baseline method performance.} The complex, interdependent interactions between temperature and vibration measurements in bearing load prediction pose a challenge for many models.
 These interactions vary not only with load but also with rotational speed.
 While higher loads generally decrease vibration magnitudes \cite{bal2022effect} but increase temperature change rates \cite{mohammed2019situ}, the influence of load on these change rates can be altered by the rotational speed.
 At higher speeds, both temperature and vibration magnitudes often exhibit steeper increases or decreases in response to load changes.
 Comparison models, such as MTGAT, which assume homogeneous relations between sensor nodes, struggle to capture these heterogeneous dynamics.
-Similarly, sequence-based models like 1D-CNN and BiLSTM, primarily focusing on temporal dependencies within a single sensor modality, also face limitations in modeling the complex relationships between temperature and vibration across varying rotational speeds.
+Similarly, sequence-based models like 1D-CNN and BiLSTM, primarily focusing on temporal dependencies within a single sensor modality, also face limitations in modeling the complex relationships between temperature and vibration across varying rotational speeds. \revtext{ TimeMixer demonstrates greater stability in these worst-case scenarios, with the highest MAPE for both axial and radial load prediction remaining below 25\%.
+This stability highlights the benefits of multiscale modeling in improving model robustness.
+However, while TimeMixer can capture some multiscale dynamics, it does not explicitly capture inter-scale interactions or fully account for the impact of exogenous variables like rotational speed, which limits its performance under rare operating conditions and leads to worse predictions at lower speeds.}

 \textbf{Benefits of heterogeneous interaction modeling.} In contrast, HTGNN's architecture explicitly models these heterogeneous relationships and their dependence on operating conditions.
 This enables HTGNN to effectively extract information from both temperature and vibration sensors across varying rotational speeds, resulting in improved load prediction.
-By capturing these complex dependencies, HTGNN consistently outperforms other models across all rotational speeds and load types, as evidenced by the lowest NRMSE values with tight confidence intervals (Tab.~\ref{tab:bearing_result_nrmse}) and the lowest maximum MAPE values (Tab.~\ref{tab:bearing_result_mape}).
+By capturing these complex dependencies, HTGNN outperforms \revtext{most baseline} models across all rotational speeds and load types, as evidenced by the lowest NRMSE values with tight confidence intervals (Tab.~\ref{tab:bearing_result_nrmse}) and the lowest maximum MAPE values (Tab.~\ref{tab:bearing_result_mape}).
 The low variance in HTGNN's performance metrics further underscores its robustness and reliability, making it a promising solution for virtual load sensing in complex industrial systems.